kayahr/signal/README.md

 When a recorded dependency has changed then the compute function is re-evaluated the next time the computed value is read or must be emitted to subscribed observers.

 Because `ComputedSignal` subscribes to its dependencies the signal must be destroyed when no longer needed.
-This can be done automatically by using a signal scope (see later section) or manually by calling the `destroy()` method:
+This can be done automatically by using a signal context (see later section) or manually by calling the `destroy()` method:

 ```typescript
 const signal = computed(() => someOtherSignal());